akos0215/AnyoneC/README.md

 I really love ArnoldC, the programming language which is based on Arnold Schwarzenegger's one-liners.
-Nevertheless I realized that it can be generalized to utilize anyone's one-liners, e.g. poets, writers, actors, politics etc.
+Nevertheless I realized that it can be generalized to utilize anyone's one-liners, e.g. poets, writers, actors, politics etc. And do it without recompiling the code.

 ## HelloWorld.arnoldc